mongodb-university/realm-template-apps/flutter_todo/README.md

 ## Build on the App

-Learn about how to this application in the [Flutter Device Sync Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).
+Learn about how to build a feature on top of this application in the [Flutter Device Sync Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/flutter/).